wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2023-2024 Rulebook.md

 ### Tournament

 There will be one tournament per semester, held in the Binghamton University Innovative Technologies Complex Rotunda.
 The tournament will run from approximately 9:00 am to 3:00 pm.
-To be eligible to compete in the tournament, teams must either win one competition or compete in two competitions.
+To be eligible to compete in the tournament, teams must either win one qualifying competition or compete in two qualifying competitions.

 More information on the tournament will be released as it becomes available.
 Any teams not signed in by the end of the inspection period on the day of the tournament will **not** be allowed to compete.